 MEDS 5383 - Neurobiology of Disease.
 The purpose of the course is to introduce the topic of the "neurobiology of disease" to graduate students receiving basic neuroscience training, or any basic science student who is using models of brain disorders.
-We will cover a number of neurological and psychiatric diseases including the following: Stroke, depression, post-traumatic stress disorder, Alzheimer's disease, hearing loss, substance abuse, aging, autism spectrum disorders, multiple sclerosis, epilepsy schizophrenia, Parkinson's disease and ALS.
-The first session of each week will be precepted by a physician/clinician who specializes in the disorder of the week.
-The second session will be lead by a basic scientist who uses models of the disorder of the week.
-Course Director(s): Dr. Betty Eipper, eipper@uchc.edu & Dr. Richard (Dick) Mains, mains@uchc.edu
+We will cover a number of neurological and psychiatric diseases including stroke, depression, post-traumatic stress disorder, Alzheimer's disease, hearing loss, substance abuse, aging, autism spectrum disorders, multiple sclerosis, epilepsy, schizophrenia, Parkinson's disease, and ALS.
+The first half of each session will be precepted by a clinician who specializes in the disorder of the week, and the second half of the session will be led by a basic scientist.
+Course Director: Dr. Riqiang Yan.

 MEDS 5384 - Brain Microcircuits.
 Is an upper level course for students who wish to undertake a detailed analysis of the neuronal and synaptic organization of the central nervous system.
 The focus of the course is the brain microcircuitry as seen in animals and man, the cell biology of the brain, gene expression, and mechanisms that govern the activity of networks of neurons.
 Students will learn about the relationship of structure to function and discuss the neurons and organizations that create specific brain regions.
 The emphasis will be on the nervous system in experimental animals used for neuroscience research.
 Students will have to opportunity to examine human and rodent brains, but the course assumes some prior exposure to neuroanatomy.
 The course is conducted in informal, small-group sessions and is designed for graduate students and upper level undergraduates who are engaged in research.
 Each week students are assigned a chapter in the text and lead the discussion of that chapter.
 Grades are based on classroom discussion and a final project or written report.
+Course Director: Dr. Doug Oliver.